daithiyasudan/Excel-Project---Newton-School/README.md

 ## Usage

 1. **Load Data into Excel**:
-    - Ensure the Zomato dataset (`zomato_data.csv`) is located in the same directory as the Excel file.
+    - Convert the `Zomato_Data.xlsx` into `Zomato_Data.csv' and save it in the same location as the Excel file.
-    - Open `Zomato_Data.xlsx` and follow the instructions to import the data into Excel.
+    - Open `Zomato_Data.csv` and follow the instructions to import the data into Excel.

 2. **Data Cleaning**:
     - Use the provided Excel sheets and formulas to clean and preprocess the data.